 Increased engagement levels

 Officevibe conducted research that found “4 in 10 workers are actively disengaged when they receive little or no feedback.”
 The results also showed that “43% of highly engaged employees receive feedback at least once a week.”
 This was “compared to only 18% of employees with low engagement” (Marsh).
 Clearly, there is great value in not only providing feedback but doing so in a consistent manner as well.

-But how exactly are organizations accomplishing this?
-What steps are they taking after realizing the importance of feedback in their sustainability journey?
+But how exactly are organisations accomplishing this?
+What steps are they taking after realising the importance of feedback in their sustainability journey?
 One tactic is to ensure ongoing feedback is a part of their internal communication strategy.

 Successful companies have strong internal communication strategies that include opportunities to give and receive feedback, and “effective internal communication promotes employee engagement.”
-These procedures allow employees to “understand and work in line with the overriding goals and strategies” of the organization.
-In turn, this “creates satisfied customers and has a positive impact on the company’s financial performance” (Saxeby).
+These procedures allow employees to “understand and work in line with the overriding goals and strategies” of the company.
+Subsequently, this “creates satisfied customers and has a positive impact on the company’s financial performance” (Saxeby).

 And that’s not all!
-Let’s look into 3 other positive effects your organization could expect as a result of implementing a culture of feedback.
+Let’s look into 3 other positive effects your organisation could expect as a result of implementing a culture of feedback.